Ceannacroc Munro & Corbett Circuit

 Meall Dubh from Glen Moriston | |

-From Glen Moriston and Glen Loyne, excellent estate tracks put in place for the construction of windfarms enable a bike to be used to cycle up the hillsides of Meall Dubh, leaving a mere 1km of hiking to reach its summit.
+From Glen Moriston and Glen Loyne, a cycle up estate tracks reach high up the hillsides of Meall Dubh, leaving a mere 1km of hiking to reach its summit.
 Peaks : 1 Corbett

-The old road from Kyle of Lochalsh climbs from Cluanie Inn to a height of over 400m, from where a soggy hike over a lochan-pitted moorland reaches the trig point on Druim nan Cnamh, the highest point on Beinn Loinne.
+The old road from Kyle of Lochalsh climbs high from Cluanie Inn from where a hike over moorland reaches Druim nan Cnamh, the highest point on Beinn Loinne.
 Peaks : 1 Corbett